-- Deliver the exam to the DRC at least one hour before the exam is scheduled to be proctored.
-Exams can be delivered to the DRC via email at email@example.com , by fax at 257-3952 or dropped off to the department in the Student Union Building room 205.
+3. Deliver the exam to the DRC at least one hour before the exam is scheduled to be proctored.
+Exams can be delivered to the DRC via email at email@example.com , by fax at 257-3952 or dropped off to the department in the Student Union Building room 210.
 Please do not use interoffice mail as the exam may not reach the DRC by the testing time.

 If a student cancels an exam with the DRC, the student will be directed to speak with their instructor.
 We will do our best to accommodate make up exams but will not schedule an alternate time without the instructor’s permission.

 If a student is caught cheating on an exam the DRC will notify the instructor of what occurred during the exam.

 The Accommodated Testing Program schedules exams between the hours of 8:30 – 5 with the exception of Finals Week.
 Students and instructors who have class after 5pm and wish to use proctoring services through the Accommodated Testing Program are asked to work out an agreeable time for the student to take their exam during our testing hours.

 During finals week, the DRC follows the College’s final exam schedule and provides proctoring services into the evening.

 If you have any questions about the Accommodated Testing Program please feel free to contact us at 845-257-3020.

 Lisa Hasbrouck, Keyboard Specialist 2: email@example.com